Divorce Arbitration In Fairfield County, Connecticut

 Virtually all divorce-related issues can be decided through arbitration.
 While most arbitration sessions handle the financial aspects surrounding the dissolution of a marriage (like alimony, division of marital property, asset valuation, retirement savings, and business equity), Connecticut law now allows for issues concerning child support and custody to also be decided through arbitration.
 This recent development in the law now gives couples the ability to forego the entire traditional divorce paradigm in favor of alternative dispute resolution methods.

 Generally, an arbitration will cost the parties less than a trial.
 Still, it is essential to remember that the arbitrator will charge an hourly fee.
+The arbitrator's fee could be a fixed hourly fee or determined by calculating the average of hourly fees charged by the attorneys representing you and your spouse.
 Most parties also retain private counsel for the arbitration sessions.
-Parties can expect to pay around $1,500 for the arbitrator's service plus their attorney's fee.
 There may also be costs and expenses associated with gathering evidence and investigating the finances and assets of the opposing party.

 The main difference between arbitration and mediation is the finality of the decision.
 In other words, the arbitrator's decision is binding, while the outcome of mediation is not.
 The purpose of mediation is to reach an agreement on the issues.
 In arbitration, evidence and argument can be presented, and then the arbitrator will decide for the parties.
 The parties have no say in what the arbitrator decides and cannot disregard it if they are not happy with the outcome.